SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/ssh-into-sessions.rst

         session on RenkuLab.
 But first, it adds your local SSH keys to the ``allowed_keys`` in the project and pushes those changes to RenkuLab.
-If this is your first time using the SSH feature on RenkuLab, this command creates an SSH keypair for you.
+If this is your first time using the SSH feature on RenkuLab, this command creates an SSH key pair for you.
 Once the session is started, it creates an SSH connection entry in your local SSH config for that session id.
         This SSH config entry can be used with your SSH client or tools like VSCode.